Otzberg Castle: History

 In 1504 the Bavarian Feud partly involved Otzberg.
 In the dispute over the Landshut succession, Emperor Maximilian imposed the imperial ban on Count Palatine Philip for a breach of the Landfrieden.
 Landgrave William II of Hesse seized Otzberg by force.
-After the Reichstag of Constance in 1507, Electoral Palatinate received the Amt of Otzberg back again and did not enfeoff it again.
+After the Reichstag of Constance in 1507, the Electoral Palatinate received the Amt of Otzberg back again and did not enfeoff it again.
 But weapon technology had changed so that the castle could no longer simply be held by castellans.
 In 1511, a Zwinger was built, the inner wall was strengthened and a new gatehouse built.

 In the mid-16th century a stone town wall was built around the lower ward (the village of Hering).

-In 1621, during the Thirty Years' War, a Bavarian corps of 2,000 men and imperial and Spanish troops camped in the area of Otzberg-Umstadt and besieged Otzberg Castle.
-A year later, in 1622, the garrison surrendered the castle.
+During the Thirty Years' War, a Bavarian corps of 2,000 men and imperial and Spanish troops camped in the area of Otzberg-Umstadt in 1621, and besieged Otzberg Castle.
+A year later, the garrison surrendered the castle.
 The castle and amt of Otzberg as well as half of Umstadt went back to Hesse in 1623 as compensation for war damage suffered.

 In 1647 the French took the castle.
 They based themselves at the castle and helped themselves to the food and provisions.
 As a result of the Peace of Westphalia in 1648 Otzberg was returned to the Palatinate.

 Although the whole of the Palatinate was in French hands during the Napoleonic Wars, the two Ämter of Otzberg and Umstadt remained Electoral Palatine.
 At that time the Palatine Archives were stored at Otzberg Castle, in which one can read the property claims for a new era.

 With the stabilisation of the political situation, Otzberg Castle lost its military importance for the Palatinate.
-From 1711 active service soldiers were gradually replaced by disabled veterans, so that from 1720 the castle became purely an invalids' garrison that guarded the prisoners incarcerated there.
+From 1711, active service soldiers were gradually replaced by disabled veterans, so that from 1720 the castle was purely an invalids' garrison that guarded the prisoners incarcerated there.